NS2CDT/NS2Plus/README.md

       - Todo:
         - I'm planning to expand this feature to support all abilities and  pure key bound ability activation.
         - Additionally currently selecting metabolize has a short delay due to the way the weapon select is handled at the server side.

-- 28/3/2018
-    - Fixed that the hive skill graph uses the skill maximum as initial minimum
-    - Fixed that spectators were considered as alien players at the beginning of a round by the hive skill graph

 Server settings
 ===============